SAP-samples/btp-developer-guide-cap/documentation/saas/cap-mtx/enable-mtx/3-subscribe-mtx.md

 # Subscribe Tenants to the Application Locally

+> [!TIP] Details using multiple terminals...
+In the following steps, we start two servers, the main application and the MTX sidecar, and run some commands.
+So, you need three terminal windows.

-1. Subscribe to the first tenant locally by using the following command at root of the project:
+1. Subscribe to the first tenant locally by using the following command in a new terminal at the root of the project:

   ```shell
   cds subscribe t1 --to http://localhost:4005 -u yves: